ketan13089/VoxFox/README.md

-# free-scribe
+# VoxFox
- React web based transcription & translation app that uses web workers to run ML models in the browser
+ React web based transcription app that uses web workers to run ML model(openai's whisper) in the browser